tchelidze/codecodego/_posts/2021-06-22-retries-to-replace-outbox.md

 [Transactional outbox](https://microservices.io/patterns/data/transactional-outbox.html) is a well known pattern in microservices, which helps us to ensure that both database write operation and publishing messages to a message broker occur atomically, that is, both or none.

 If it's a first time you heard about the pattern, please google around.
-I'll do a brief overview of the problem and solution.
 In this article i'll also assume that you know about [Idempotent Consumer](https://microservices.io/patterns/communication-style/idempotent-consumer.html) Pattern

-As you can see, doing outbox is a lot of work for just to send a message, doesn't it ? you need to store messages in database, then you need a separate process that reads and dispatches those message.
+As you can see, doing outbox is a lot of work for just to send a message, isn't it ? you need to store messages in database, then you need a separate process that reads and dispatches those message.

 We can achieve the same thing with less effort, or can we ?